chizzletaz/MSP2-TriviaQuiz/README.md

 - Wrong answer: [Gameshow wrong answer fail buzzer bleep](https://www.dreamstime.com/stock-music-sound-effect/wrong-answer.html)

 # Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this project from James Quick.
+I want to thank my mentor Antonio Rodriguez for guiding me through this project and helping me with some javascript solutions.
+I want to thank Tutor support at CI for clearing some things up about javascript, especially about eventListeners.